 |

-And here's a shot of the way Iceberg tree roses are used in formal gardens.
+And here's a shot of the way these tree roses ( standard roses) are used in formal gardens.
 A good choice for this situation I believe; they'd bloom many months of the year in a temperate climate.

 |